Tips on Finding a Healthcare Provider

-Whether your healthcare provider is a family provider or a specialist (such as a gastroenterologist), there are certain qualities to look for to help you get the care you need for your irritable bowel syndrome (IBS).
+Whether your healthcare provider is a family provider or a specialist (such as a gastroenterologist), there are certain qualities to look for to help you find the best healthcare provider for you and get the care you need for your irritable bowel syndrome (IBS).

-Use these tips to help you find the right healthcare provider.
+Use these tips to help you find the best healthcare provider for you.

 • Is your healthcare provider sympathetic?
 Do they listen carefully as you explain your symptoms?
 Do they understand the real impact of IBS on your life?
 If you feel your healthcare provider thinks your symptoms are trivial or “all in your head,” it’s time to move on.